Diseases Search

 Vata dosha characteristics

 The characteristics of Vata dosha, such as being light, cool, dry, and quick, will be noticeably present.
 Physically, you are likely to have a naturally slim and slender physique.
-You may frequently experience some Vata Dosha Symptoms like cold hands and feet, while your skin tends to feel cool and dry, particularly in the extremities.
+You may frequently experience Vata Dosha Symptoms, such as cold hands and feet, and your skin tends to feel cool and dry, particularly in the extremities.
 Your sleep patterns may occasionally be disrupted or elusive.

 Vata Dosha Symptoms: